You have about 7 seconds to make a first impression. This is in person, online, and on paper.

 A good rule of thumb is to make the indent size the same as your font size.
 Be sure you use the paragraph styling features in Word to handle your indents instead of the Tab key (which is standard practice for some).

 Find out how Document Design Benefits Your Business

 Sometimes, you can add images inside a paragraph and let the text move around it.
 However, generally, this may impact the readability of the text.
 This is especially the case for data-driven reports.

-A better option, especially for tables, charts, and graphs, is to put images in between the paragraphs and ensure they remain center aligned.
 This ensures your images don’t vie for attention over the nearby text.
 It also helps the captions you add to stand out and be noticed.

 8. CONSIDER DOCUMENT AUTOMATION

 Once you have created a professional document that meets your needs and the needs of your organization, consider investing in document automation.
 With this, you can quickly and easily recreate all the formatting and settings you have used.

 Also, with automation, you can create a single document and then use it for multiple purposes.
 This is going to help you, and everyone in your organization saves time, which can lead to higher levels of productivity.